raymond212/arduino-experiments/README.md

 # arduino-experiments

-A repository of arduino sketches for experimenting with sensors and motors.
+A repository of Arduino sketches for experimenting with sensors and motors.